gridguy101/PandaSearch/README.md

 - Search multiple Google Sheets simultaneously using asynchronous requests for efficiency.
 - Improved search functionality: case-insensitive search, and handles plurals (e.g., searching for "dunk" will also match "dunks").
 - Nicely formatted console output using the `rich` library.
-- The search term is input interactively with a prompt.
-- ASCII art logo displayed at the start of each run.
 - Reads the list of websites from a file, making it easy to manage the sheets you want to search.

 ## Requirements